KevinBian107/Latent-Planning-as-Optimization/README.md

-# Planning as Latent Search
+# Latent Planning as Search & Optimization
 This repository is designed to tackle **continual learning** problems with **long horizon planning**.
 We try to leverages probabilistic inference and latent optimization to build offline learning algorithms capable of planning during training and learning novel tasks on teh fly through efficient inferences.

 - [Setup environment](docs/setup.md)